iq-motion-control/iq-module-communication-doc/docs/manual/manual_buzzer_control.rst

 Module Support
 ===============

-To see if your module and firmware style supports this feature, please see our :ref:`supported features table <supported_features_table>`.
+To see if your module and firmware style supports this feature, please see our :ref:`supported features table <supported_features>`.

-.. _advanced_arming_armed_states:

 Standard Songs
 ==================